-public debate has focused on a variety of figures with links to both slavery and empire including Edward Colston, Admiral Horatio Nelson and Winston Churchill.
+As the previous chapter has shown in the case of Cecil Rhodes, public debate in Britain has focused on a variety of figures with links to both slavery and empire – Rhodes himself, but also a range of others including Edward Colston, Admiral Horatio Nelson and Winston Churchill.
 These iconic figures represent the kind of buccaneering imperial nationalism that Brexiteers have invoked as part of their vision of a reinvigorated ‘global Britain’.
 There has, however, been a growing move to challenge this interpretation of history.
-Calls have been made by a variety of groups to remove or re-contextualise the physical legacies – statues, street names, buildings that shape a public understanding of both these men and the histories that they represent.
+Calls have been made by a variety of groups to remove or re-contextualise the physical legacies – statues, street names, buildings – that shape a public understanding of both these men and the histories that they represent.
 Campaign groups like Countering Colston in Bristol and Rhodes Must Fall in Oxford, have demanded that the brutality of colonialism be re-centred in the stories we tell about the imperial past.
 These contestations raise uncomfortable questions for contemporary society regarding the ways in which empire benefitted different local communities, and indeed the nation as a whole, both then and now.
 They pose a challenge to the idea that only those directly involved with the imperial project were enriched by it.
 These visible markers of British imperialism are a continued source of tension in part because they serve as a tangible reminder of the continuity of privilege, persisting forms of inequality, and the limits of local and national belonging.

 Attempts to shift the narrative have met with entrenched resistance from those who view the critique as a frontal assault on British national identity.
 When the journalist Afua Hirsch wrote an article linking Nelson’s Column to the debates about the removal of white supremacist statues in America, she was met with a barrage of racial and misogynistic abuse.
 In an article written by Stephen Glover for the Daily Mail, he framed her as a thankless immigrant asking ‘Couldn’t she summon a smidgen of gratitude for the institutions that have nurtured her?’
 The story was picked up by almost every national newspaper.
-In an echo of Trump’s statement at the rally in Phonix, The Daily Express included a quote from an irate teacher who claimed that ‘This makes me rather angry.
+In an echo of Trump’s statement at the rally in Phoenix, The Daily Express included a quote from an irate teacher who claimed that ‘This makes me rather angry.
 These Left-wingers should grow up.
 They want to do away with our heritage.’
 The conflation of historical critique with historical destruction is demonstrative of a worrying impulse to shut down discussion – a move to ‘silence the past’ in the words of Michel-Rolph Trouillot.